kchenturtles/PassionfruitKitchen/content/posts/5-ingredient-peanut-butter-blossoms.md

 ![peanut butter cookies thumbnail](../../peanut-butter-cookies/pb-cookies-fern.jpeg)

 Peanut butter cookies are usually a big disappointment for me.
-Peanut butter cookies tend to bake up very dry because of the way that the peanut butter affects the cookie texture.
-And that's a huge shame, because peanut butter is so delicious on its own!
+Peanut butter cookies tend to bake up very dry because of the way that the extra fat in the peanut butter affects the cookie texture.
+And that's a huge shame, because peanut butter flavored cookies sound like such a good idea in your head.
 However, the other day, I came across a recipe that seemed very promising: a flourless peanut butter cookie recipe.
 Suspend your disbelief, because removing the flour from the recipe actually improves the texture by a mile.
 These cookies bake up moist, dense, and chewy to boot.
-Even better: It's only 4 ingredients!
-Of course, a classic style of peanut butter cookie is a peanut butter blossom, and with extra Hershey's kisses around, I just had to make them into blossoms.
+Even better: It's only 4 ingredients.
+Of course, a classic style of peanut butter cookie is a peanut butter blossom, and with extra Hershey's kisses around, I just had to make these into flourless peanut butter blossoms.
 What's just one more ingredient when you're only using 4?
 Definitely a great decision.
-You've got to try these!

 ![peanut butter cookies bitten](../../peanut-butter-cookies/pb-cookies-bite.jpeg)